-(1) At the time of the option grants on June 19, 2020 and September 28, 2020, our board of directors determined that the fair value of our common stock of \$0.01 per share and \$3.90 per share reasonably reflected the fair value of our common stock as of each grant date, based on the contemporaneous valuations obtained.
-However, as described below, the fair value of our common stock at the date of these grants was adjusted in connection with retrospective fair value assessments for accounting purposes.
+(1) At the time of the option grant on September 28, 2020, our board of directors determined that the fair value of our common stock of \$0.78 per share reasonably reflected the fair value of our common stock as of the grant date, based on a contemporaneous valuation obtained.
+However, as described below, the fair value of our common stock at the date of this grant was adjusted in connection with a retrospective fair value assessment for accounting purposes.

-In the course of preparing for this offering, in April 2021, we performed a retrospective fair value assessment and concluded that the fair value of our common stock underlying stock options that we granted on June 19, 2020 and September 28, 2020 was \$0.02 per share as of June 19, 2020 and \$5.00 per share as of September 28, 2020 for accounting purposes.
-These reassessed values were based, in part, upon third-party valuations of our common stock prepared on a retrospective basis as of July 8, 2020 and September 28, 2020.
-The third-party retrospective valuations were prepared using the CVM or the OPM, which used an asset approach or a market approach to determine our enterprise value.
-We applied the fair values of our common stock from our retrospective fair value assessments to determine the fair value of these awards and calculate stock-based compensation expense for accounting purposes.
+In the course of preparing for this offering, in April 2021, we performed a retrospective fair value assessment and concluded that the fair value of our common stock underlying stock options that we granted on September 28, 2020 was \$1.00 per share for accounting purposes.
+This reassessed value was based, in part, upon a third-party valuation of our common stock prepared on a retrospective basis as of September 28, 2020.
+The third-party retrospective valuation was prepared using an OPM, which used a market approach to determine our enterprise value.
+We applied the fair value of our common stock from our retrospective fair value assessment to determine the fair value of these awards and calculate stock-based compensation expense for accounting purposes.